Home of K-fab

 We've had a Polaris RZR XP4 1000 for about five and half years now.
 Sold the two old XP900s and snagged a 1000 four seater.
 We call it the R&R Desert Tour Bus because we're always taking friends, guests and such out into our beloved desert.

-When we got it, the very first thing that had to be done was a cage.
+When we got it, the very first thing that had to be done was a cage and shock mods.
 I don't trust the stocker at all.
 Seen too many fold up.
 We also added a few desert requirements (stowage box, spare tire, winch) and then as we used it other parts got replaced (suspension arms).

 The last few times we've been out in it, I've worried about making it back home.
 This is not an option out here - the desert kills people all the time and I don't wanna make the news.
 So we picked up a 23 XP4 1000.
 Same machine as last time.
 Why not switch brands?
 I'd LOVE to have a Canned Ham X3 four seater or maybe take a look at the new Kawasaki Terex four seater.
 Great machines.
 Well, there's a problem and an answer as to why not one of them.

 Once again, cage is a must.
-Cagewrx Desert Shorty was chosen.
-Have this on the old one, it fits perfectly, really easy assemble and comes as a kit.
+A Cagewrx Desert Shorty kit was chosen.
+We have this on the old one.
+It fits perfectly, is really easy assemble and comes as a kit.
 I also ordered roof panels this time instead of the old cloth setup.

 Looks like I have some parts to pull and parts to exchange.